Theme from Star Trek: History

-The first several episodes, without any vocals, was a concerto-like solo of an electric violin playing the melodic line.
+For the first several episodes, there was a concerto-like solo of an electric violin playing the melodic line, without any vocals.
 Norman's vocal was restored for the remainder of the season.
 Producer Herbert Solow recalled that Norman had been hired under a Screen Actors Guild agreement and that she would receive rerun fees for her part in the theme.
 For the second season onwards, her vocalization was dropped from the theme.
 Solow regretted the choice and composer Courage was not informed until twenty-seven years later.